johndevitis/useful_things/docs/git.md

 ```

-### git hist
+## git hist
-Use the following alias for a quick view at the repo's history.
+Use the following alias for a quick, slightly more detailed view of the repo's history.
 ```
 git config --global alias.hist 'log --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short'
 ```